Color Fault-Tolerant Distance Preservers: \~{O}ptimal Size in Conditionally \~{O}ptimal Time: Other Types of CFT Preservers

-\begin{proof} By induction on $\Delta$.
-The base case $\Delta = 0$ is just a single vertex $v$, which is both the root and the leaf, and some color $c_v$ (that does not appear on $T(0)$, as there are no edges).
+\begin{proof} By induction on $\DELTA$.
+For the base case $\DELTA = 0$ we take single vertex $v$, which is both the root and the leaf, and an associated color $c_v$ (that does not appear on $T(0)$ as there are no edges).